EntropyString/EntropyString-Swift/README.md

 ## <a name="RealNeed"></a>Real Need

-Let's start by reflecting on a common statement of need of developers, who might say:
+Let's start by reflecting on a common statement of need for developers, who might say:

 *I need random strings 16 characters long.*

 Okay.
 There are libraries available that address that exact need.
 But first, there are some questions that arise from the need as stated, such as:

   1. What characters do you want to use?
   2. How many of these strings do you need?